San'yas is a nationally recognized training program aimed at improving cultural safety for Indigenous people accessing health services.

 San'yas is administered by the Indigenous Health department at the Provincial Health Services Authority in Vancouver, British Columbia.
 Our office is located within the unceded traditional and ancestral territories of the Tsleil-Waututh, Squamish, Stó:lo, and Musqueam Nations.

-San'yas offers 5 foundational courses:
+San'yas offers 5 different core Indigenous Cultural Safety (ICS) courses:

 - Mental Health